Medicaid Automatic Voter Registration Background and Overview

 • The NVRA was passed in 1993 to address these historic inequities in voter registration, but the impact has been limited due to state agencies unwillingness or inability to maintain compliance for voluntary interactions, as well as the overall clunkiness of using paper registration forms or other systems where applicants must re-enter information.[14]

-• In March 2021, President Biden responded to these historic challenges by issuing an executive order directing federal agencies to take additional action to improve voter registration and voter participation rates, including by assisting state agencies to better implement the NVRA.[15]
+• In March 2021, President Biden issued an executive order directing federal agencies to take additional action to improve voter registration and voter participation rates, including by assisting state agencies to better implement the NVRA.[14]

 • In line with academic research on the topic, Healthy People 2030 named voter participation as a “high-priority” social determinant of health since communities with higher voter turnout have improved health outcomes.[16]

-• In recent years states, including Colorado[17], Minnesota[18], Nevada[19], and New Mexico [20] have passed legislation to implement automatic voter registration (AVR) at their state Medicaid offices as a way of increasing voter registration rates while reducing long-term burdens on agencies and beneficiaries.
+• As of 2024, Colorado[16], Nevada[17], Massachusetts[18], Washington D.C.[19], New Mexico[20], Minnesota[21], Oregon[22], and Michigan[23] have passed legislation to implement secure automatic voter registration (SAVR) at their state Medicaid offices as a way of increasing voter registration rates while reducing long-term burdens on agencies and beneficiaries.

-• Automatic Voter Registration is a process that replaces outdated paper-based registration with secure, modern, electronic systems.
-21 states and Washington DC currently use AVR at their motor vehicle agencies (i.e. the DMV), the primary agency where AVR systems have been created.[21]
+• Automatic voter registration (AVR) is a process that replaces outdated paper-based registration with secure, modern, electronic systems.
+22 states and Washington D.C. currently use AVR at their motor vehicle agencies (i.e. the DMV), the primary agency where AVR systems have been created.[24]

 Medicaid Is an Ideal Agency for Automatic Voter Registration